VACANCY: Advanced Clinical Practitioner Wanted

 Innovative Tiered Care Model at The Surgery

 At a time of significant pressure placed upon the NHS, GP surgeries across the UK are equally feeling the strain with GP recruitment in crisis and budgets stretched.
 According to news last week, 3 week waiting lists for a GP appointment is becoming the norm.
 However at The Surgery on Clifton Road the story is much more positive.
 They have recently implemented an innovative Tiered Care Model which is transforming patient access, widening services and increasing an already high standard of quality (as published in last year’s CQC report).

-The clinical team of GPs and nurses has been expanded with Advanced Nurse Practitioners and a full time Clinical Pharmacist.
+The clinical team of GPs and nurses has been expanded with Advanced Nurse/Clinical Practitioners and a full time Clinical Pharmacist.
 These highly skilled roles form the latest component of the 18 month project, and has led to an efficient model of care that provides the right clinician at the appropriate time, when the patient needs them.